aragon/aragon-id/README.md

 be provided through a service, and vice-versa.
 Future users who come to Aragon with an existing identity may even opt to skip the Aragon ID registration process altogether.

+As an example, in the case of the ongoing [standardization of Ethereum identities](https://github.com/ethereum/EIPs/issues/725), a user of Aragon could be represented by an ERC725 identity contract that is registered to an Aragon ID identifier.
+This identity contract would have a resolvable name and address, be allowed to interact with an Aragon organization via its `ACTION` keys, and be able to prove various details about itself to an organization via its held [claims](https://github.com/ethereum/EIPs/issues/735).
+In the future, an Aragon organization, possibly through a future [Aragon app](http://wiki.aragon.one/dev/apps/), could also be a claims issuer for identities—the most basic of which could be claims about membership or administration (e.g. "Brett Sun is the general director of Aradentity Inc.").

 ## Contracts

 #### DeedHolder